Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 The next subchapter is about how you can tell a story through your photo series.

-A student discusses his concept of a photo series with Annie and he was having problems directing it.
+A student discussed his concept of a photo series with Annie, and he was having problems directing it.

 Don’t Be Afraid to Go Back

-And she shares how it is normal to go back to someone, to someplace if you don’t like what you photographed.
+She shares how it is normal to go back to someone, to someplace, if you don’t like what you photographed.

 Connecting With the World Through Photography